Medical AssistantYour pathway to caring for others

 All students in the MA degree/certificate program take the same practicum training and administrative skill coursework.
 The estimated program length is based on full-time enrollment.
 It is the student’s responsibility to discuss sequencing and work out their individual schedule with a counselor or program advisor.
 Any developmental coursework a student may be required to complete may increase the program length.
 Neither the certificate nor the degree is intended for university transfer.

 The Skagit Valley College Medical Assistant program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of Medical Assisting Education Review Board (MAERB).
-Skagit Valley College’s Medical Assistant program has a 5 year average of a 100% employer satisfaction rate.
-Exam Passage: In 2018 our students had a national credentialing exam pass rate of 91.67%.
+Skagit Valley College’s Medical Assistant program has a 100% job placement rate for 2020 graduates with a 90% pass rate for the 2020 graduates who took a national exam.

 Commission on Accreditation of Allied Health Education Programs